System Design Space

 Hardware-accelerated

-• Best at: Default model for production clusters.
+• Best at: Default model for live clusters.

 • Container impact: Best balance of isolation and performance for Kubernetes/containers.

-• Typical scenario: Mainstream approach in public cloud and enterprise DC.
+• Typical scenario: Mainstream approach in public cloud and enterprise data centers.

 • containerd and CRI-O are the primary Kubernetes runtimes via CRI.

-• gVisor and Kata Containers provide stronger workload isolation.
+• gVisor and Kata Containers provide stronger isolation for shared environments.

 Developer and local environments